Heartbeat Love

-Heartbeat Love (再一次心跳) is a 2012 Taiwanese short film starring Rainie Yang and Show Lo.
+Heartbeat Love (再一次心跳) is a 2012 Taiwanese miniseries starring Rainie Yang and Show Lo.
 It was filmed in Australia (Sydney, Melbourne and Tasmania).
 It is a miniseries that aired on the internet, and has a total of 5 episodes.
 It started 12 April 2012, and aired every Thursday midnight China time (i.e. early Thursday morning).
 This was the second time these two stars collaborated after the successful Taiwanese drama Hi My Sweetheart.

 Australia's tourism commission invested in the film to introduce Australia to Chinese tourists.